Effective January 5, 2022

-The COVID-19 Emergency Paid Leave Policy provides all employees (both full-time and part-time) with up to two weeks (10 days) of paid time off in addition to earned paid vacation and sick leave.
-The policy was originally established to comply with the requirements of the Families First Corona Response Act (“FFCRA”), which expires December 31, 2020.
-The university, however, has chosen to extend this policy through June 30, 2021.
-Such time period may be further extended if deemed necessary by the president in consultation with the Board of Governors.
+The COVID-19 Emergency Paid Leave Policy provides all employees (both full-time and part-time) with up to eight (8) days of paid time off in addition to earned paid vacation and sick leave.
+This policy shall be effective January 5, 2022, through June 30, 2022; however, it may be extended if deemed necessary by the President in consultation with the Board of Governors.

 Eligibility to utilize Emergency Paid Leave

 Employees who are unable to work from home and meet the following criteria will qualify for Emergency Paid Leave:

 - Employees who are required or advised to quarantine or placed on home restrictions by order of a government agency, the university, or a health care provider, as a result of COVID-19.

 - Employees who have a confirmed case of COVID-19.

 - Employees who are experiencing COVID-19 symptoms (e.g., fever of 100.4°F or higher, cough, shortness of breath, etc.) and are seeking a medical diagnosis.

 - Employees who are caring for a household or family member who is required or advised to quarantine or placed on home restrictions by order of a government agency, the university, or a health care provider, as a result of COVID-19.

 - Employees who are caring for their minor child(ren) (i.e., under the age of 18) as a result of school and or place of care closures (including the unavailability of a child care provider) as a result of COVID-19.